georgeyandem/EcoChargeFinder/README.md

 # EcoChargeFinder

 The EcoChargeFinder is a website that enables users to effortlessly locate electric vehicle (EV) charging stations on a global scale.
+It is a web application designed to help users locate charging stations for electric vehicles in various cities.
+The application provides information about the number of charging stations, their locations, and additional details to assist electric vehicle users in finding suitable charging points.

+Here is a file overview of the files that has been created:

 ## Files Overview